carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 To save adding modules to the path every time we want to use them, we can package our modules to be installable.
 This method of importing standardises how we import modules across different user systems.
+This is why when we import packages like `pandas` and `matplotlib` we don't have to write out their path, or add it to the path before importing.
+When we install a package, it's location gets added to the path, or it's saved to a location already on the path.

 Packages are namespaces or containers which can contain multiple modules. e.g. the `scipy` package contains the `interpolate` and `optimize` modules.